Qatar grounds a 787 as glitches pile up on Boeing jet

 The 787 incorporates a raft of changes in the way passenger jets are designed, including greater use of electrical systems that save weight compared with older hydraulics.
 It is the first passenger jet built mainly from lightweight carbon-composites.

-Boeing shares ended 1 percent lower at $105.60 on the New York Stock Exchange on Friday.
+Boeing shares were down 0.9 percent at $105.76 late on Friday morning on the New York Stock Exchange.

 (Additional reporting by Siva Govindasamy, Tim Hepher, Tim Kelly, Devidutta Tripathy, Regan Doherty; editing by Christian Plumb, Alwyn Scott and Matthew Lewis)